exercism/go/exercises/concept/census/.docs/instructions.md

 Residents may be reluctant to provide personal data to census workers.
 In those cases it's necessary to determine if the resident provided the required information to be counted in the census.

-In order to be counted, a resident must provide a non-zero value for their name and an address that contains a non-zero value for the `street` key.
-All other information, such as the resident's age, is optional.
+In order to be counted, a resident must provide a non-zero value for their name and an address containing a non-zero value for the `street` key.
 Implement the `HasRequiredInfo` method that returns a boolean indicating if the resident has provided the required information.

 ```go
 name := "Matthew Sanabria"